ActivitySim/activitysim/docs/dev-guide/using-sharrow.md

 do appear, they are executed only once and stored in a temporary value for re-use as needed.

+### Limited Tracing and Estimation Mode Capabilities

+When running sharrow-optimized code, large parts of certain calculations are routed through numba to enhance speed and reduce memory footprint.
+Many intermediate arrays are not created, or are allocated and released by numba in a manner not visible to the general Python interpreter.
+As a result, in many places the "trace" capabilities of ActivitySim are limited.
+These capabilities output intermediate calculations in extreme detail and are typically only used in debugging and model development, not in production model runs that need to be optimized for speed.
+Tracing features can be re-enabled by switching sharrow off or by using "test" mode, which runs both sharrow and legacy evaluations together to confirm they are substantially identical.
+In this fashion, detailed tracing (albeit slow) remains available for users on all models when needed.

+Similar constraints apply to estimation mode, as complete estimation mode output capabilities are not yet integrated with the sharrow engine.
+Estimation mode remains fully available when running with sharrow disabled.

 (digital-encoding)=
 ## Digital Encoding